dotnet/try/README.md

 ### Interactive .NET Core documentation with the `dotnet try` global tool

 Try .NET enables .NET developers to create interactive markdown files.
-To make your markdown files interactive, you will need to [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0), the dotnet try global tool and [Visual Studio](https://visualstudio.microsoft.com/) / [VS Code](https://code.visualstudio.com/)(or any other editor of your choice).
+To make your markdown files interactive, you will need the [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0), the `dotnet try` global tool and [Visual Studio](https://visualstudio.microsoft.com/) / [VS Code](https://code.visualstudio.com/) (or any other editor of your choice).

 <img src ="https://user-images.githubusercontent.com/2546640/57158389-47a2c780-6db1-11e9-96ad-8c6e9ab52853.png" width = "80%">